Celesio drops, but fresh bid talk limits decline

-Market participants said there was speculation that New York hedge fund Elliott, which has built a stake of nearly a quarter in Celesio since October, was adding to its stake and this helped the shares recover from an early dip of over 8 percent to end down 4.4 percent at 23.10 euros - a third higher than before talk of McKesson’s bid surfaced three months ago.
+Market participants said speculation that New York hedge fund Elliott, which controls nearly a quarter of Celesio, was adding to its stake helped the share recover from an early dip of 8.6 percent to be 5.42 percent down at 22.855 euros at 1227 GMT - a third higher than before the bid surfaced in October.

-McKesson, the biggest U.S. drugs distributor, said on Tuesday it fell less than 3 percent short of its condition of 75 percent of shares being pledged to its 23.50-euro offer.
-Its chief executive had said on Monday after the failure of the bid that it would move on to build its business in other ways.

-Celesio and Haniel, a German family holding company that owns 50.01 percent of it, voiced regret that the bid had failed on Monday but said the firm would pursue its own development.
+McKesson, which failed to meet its condition that holders of 75 percent of stock must accept its 23.50-euro bid, and Haniel, a German family holding company that owns 50.01 percent of Celesio, both voiced regret that the bid had failed on Monday but said both firms had alternative strategies.

-However, analysts and investors said that, with the shortfall in acceptances so narrow and a trend in place across the sector toward consolidation, a further bid for Celesio from McKesson seemed a strong possibility - encouraging speculators to build up short-term stakes in the Stuttgart-based firm.
+However, in a business sector where international consolidation is accelerating, analysts said there could be a further attempt to bring the companies together.

 “We believe it is possible McKesson may look to launch another bid for Celesio,” Jefferies analyst James Vane-Tempest wrote in a note to investors.